Norwegian eyes flight pact with easyJet or Ryanair this year

-PARIS Budget carrier Norwegian Air Shuttle (NWC.OL) hopes to have deal set up with either easyJet (EZJ.L) or Ryanair (RYA.I) this year that would bring short-haul passengers to its long-haul network.
+PARIS (Reuters) - Budget carrier Norwegian Air Shuttle (NWC.OL) hopes to have deal set up with either easyJet (EZJ.L) or Ryanair (RYA.I) this year that would bring short-haul passengers to its long-haul network.

 "We are speaking to both...
 We are fairly sure we will be able to set up a system with one of them this year," Bjorn Kjos said on the sidelines of an event in Paris, adding he did not know which would be first.